edgexfoundry/edgex-docs/docs_src/examples/Ch-OSImageWithEdgeX.md

 The EdgeX Device Virtual service cannot be fully configured using environment variables / snap options.
 Because of that, we need to package the modified config files and replace the defaults.
 Moreover, it is tedious to override many configurations one by one, compared to having a file which contains all the needed modifications.

 Since we want to create an OS image pre-loaded with the configured system, we need to make sure the configurations are there without any manual user interaction.
-We do that by creating a snap which provides the configuration files to the Device Virtual snap:
+We do that by creating a snap which provides the configuration files/directories to the Device Virtual snap:

 - configuration.toml
-- devices
+- devices/
-- profiles
+- profiles/

 For this exercise, we will modify the default configurations and remove most default devices and resources.
 We will also replace the startup message set in the `configuration.toml` file.